 - ADDLOCAL provides the features for you to select.
 You can select more than one option.
-'SsRecServer' is the Session Recording Server.
-'PolicyConsole' is the Session Recording Policy Console.
-'SsRecLogging' is the Administrator Logging feature.
-'StorageDatabase' is the Session Recording Database.
-Session Recording Administrator Logging is an optional subfeature of the Session Recording Server.
-Select the Session Recording Server before you can select Session Recording Administrator Logging. - DATABASEINSTANCE is the instance name of the Session Recording database.
-For example, '.\SQLEXPRESS', 'computer-name\SQLEXPRESS', 'computer-name' or 'tcp:srt-sql-support.public.ca7b16b60789.database.windows.net,3342' if you are using Azure SQL Managed Instance. - DATABASENAME is the database name of the Session Recording Database. - LOGGINGDATABASENAME is the name of the Administrator Logging database. - AZURESQLSERVICESUPPORT determines whether cloud SQL is supported.
-To use cloud SQL, set it to 1. - DATABASEUSER is the computer account of the Session Recording Server. - AZUREUSERNAME is the cloud SQL admin name. - AZUREPASSWORD is the cloud SQL admin password. - /q specifies quiet mode. - /l\vx specifies verbose logging. - yourinstallationlog is the location of your installation log file.
+SsRec-Server is the Session Recording server.
+PolicyConsole is the Session Recording policy console.
+SsRecLogging is the Administrator Logging feature.
+StorageDatabase is the Session Recording database.
+Session Recording Administrator Logging is an optional subfeature of the Session Recording server.
+Select the Session Recording server before you can select Session Recording Administrator Logging. - DATABASEINSTANCE is the instance name of the Session Recording database.
+For example, '.\SQLEXPRESS,computer-name\SQLEXPRESS,computer-name' or 'tcp:srt-sql-support.public.ca7b16b60789.database.windows.net,3342' if you're using Azure SQL Managed Instance. - DATABASENAME is the database name of the Session Recording database. - LOGGINGDATABASENAME is the name of the Administrator Logging database. - AZURESQLSERVICESUPPORT determines whether cloud SQL is supported.
+To use cloud SQL, set it to 1. - DATABASEUSER is the computer account of the Session Recording server. - AZUREUSERNAME is the cloud SQL admin name. - AZUREPASSWORD is the cloud SQL admin password. - /q specifies quiet mode. - /lv specifies verbose logging. - yourinstallationlog is the location of your installation log file.

-Create a master image for deploying the Session Recording Server You might already have the Session Recording Database and the Administration Logging database in place from an existing deployment.
-For such scenarios, you can now forego database checks when you are installing the Session Recording Administration components using 'SessionRecordingAdministrationx64.msi'.
-You can create a master image for deploying the Session Recording Server easily on many other machines.
-After deploying the Server on target machines using the master image, run a command on each machine to connect to the existing Session Recording Database and Administration Logging database.

-This master image support facilitates deployment and minimizes the potential impact of human error.
+Create a master image for deploying the Session Recording server You might already have the Session Recording database and the Administration Logging database in place from an existing deployment.
+For such scenarios, you can now forego database checks when you're installing the Session Recording administration components using 'SessionRecordingAdministrationx64.msi'.
+You can create a master image for deploying the Session Recording server easily on many other machines.
+After deploying the Server on target machines using the master image, run a command on each machine to connect to the existing Session Recording database and Administration Logging database.
+This master image support eases deployment and minimizes the potential impact of human error.
 It applies only to fresh installations and consists of the following steps: